etsy/Testing101/Testing_Best_Practices.md

 coordinating other parts or systems -- filesystems, network services, databases, etc.

-In any project you work on, you'll have to use your judgment to determine the right kinds of tests, how to use them, and to what degree.
+In any project you work on, you willl have to use your judgment to determine the right kinds of tests, how to use them, and to what degree.
 Ask yourself, **"what do I need to test, exactly?"** and let that determine the nature of your effort.